CyberHeroRS/writeups/TFC/lumapci/README.md

 And again we see some special addr cases that are not present in edu implementation: `0x50-0xcf`, `0xd8-0x117`, `0x120`, `0x128` and `0x138`.

-* `0x50-0xcf` is setting registers
+- `0x50-0xcf` is setting registers
-* `0xd8-0x117` is writing 8 bytes into firmware write pointer
+- `0xd8-0x117` is writing 8 bytes into firmware write pointer
-* `0x120` is setting firmware write pointer
+- `0x120` is setting firmware write pointer
-* `0x128` is validating signature and executing vm
+- `0x128` is validating signature and executing vm
-* `0x138` is reseting firmware state and setting its length
+- `0x138` is resetting firmware state and setting its length

 ## VM